Show All Answers

 Yes, all employees earning wages and salaries within the City of Eugene would pay the employee portion of the payroll tax – including public employees.

 Public employers would be exempt from the proposed payroll tax because intergovernmental taxation is prohibited.
 Without express authority, one government entity cannot tax another.

-The total needed for longer-term system stability is approximately $23.6 million per year, which includes the $8.6 million bridge.
+The total needed for longer-term system stability is approximately $23.6 million per year.

 Funding from the local marijuana tax does support community safety.
 The local marijuana tax collected almost $1 million in 2018; that money supports parks security, Community Court, human services, and a portion has been set aside to fund homeless shelter options.
 Funding for a local option levy was also considered by the Community Safety Revenue Team, but a new levy would yield less than $10 million annually and isn’t considered a permanent funding source as a levy would need to be renewed every five years.
 These other options do not meet the funding needed to provide services for our Community Safety System as approximately $23.6 million is needed each year.